PDXChinese/pdxchinese.github.io/_pages/about.md

   - image_path: /assets/images/members/Ni-Xu3.jpg
     title: "Ni Xu"
     excerpt: "<p>Ni was a graduate from Beijing Film Academy, majoring in film script writing.
 He had an extensive experience in the film industry, working as a screenwriter, photographer, documentary and film director.</p><p>In 2012, Ni and his family came to the United States, eventually settled in Portland, hoping to do their part to record the revival of the Chinese community in Portland.</p><p>Ni’s wife, Faye, is a marketing guru, who was directly responsible for directing Portland Chinatown Saturday Performance series.</p>"
-  - image_path: /assets/images/members/Yu-Kent.jpg
-    title: "Kent Yu"
-    excerpt: "<p>Kent is the Principal & owner of <a href='http://seftconsulting.com/'>Seft Consulting Group</a>, specialized in earthquake and tsunami risk mitigation for buildings and infrastructure systems.
-He received MS from Tongji University in 1994 and PhD from UCSD in 1999.
-He is an adjunct professor at PSU and OSU.
-From 2007 to 2015, Kent also served in Oregon Seismic Safety Policy Advisory Commission and was its Chairperson for one term.</p><p>Kent has two kids.
-When he is not accompanying them, he enjoys socializing with friends.
-He also has hobbies in golfing and fishing.</p>"
 ---
 ![]({{ site.url }}/assets/images/bbe6f25c77ca030fbcd56311dbff79de.jpg)